Responsive Design in React Native

 };

-• number: This function covers all other pixel values within style objects.
+• number: Handles scaling for all other numerical values in style objects

 import { responsive } from './utils/responsive';